 - 1. Phase I of the Expanded Public Works Programme commenced on 1 April 2004 and had the goal of creating 1 million work opportunities over its first five years. - 2.
-Phase II of the Expanded Public Works Programme is being implemented over the 2009/10 2013/14 financial years with the aim of creating 2 million full time equivalent jobs (or 4.5 million work opportunities) by the end of the period.
+Phase II of the Expanded Public Works Programme was implemented over the 2009/10 2013/14 financial years with the aim of creating 2 million full time equivalent jobs (or 4.5 million work opportunities) by the end of the period.

-While the second phase is a continuation of the first phase in many ways, phase II introduces the following changes:
+While the second phase was a continuation of the first phase in many ways, phase II introduced the following changes:

 - a.
-Significantly expand the number of temporary work opportunities created as well as increase the duration of these work opportunities offered to provide increased income to the poor and unemployed.
-Hence, the primary output of the programme has been defined as the number of full time equivalent jobs (FTEs) created. - b.
-Locate clear political and administrative accountability for EPWP targets across all spheres of government and formally mobilising all spheres of government and public bodies to take ownership of, and contribute to the EPWP targets through the signing of intergovernmental protocols or agreements. - c.
-Mainstream EPWP criteria and outputs with the core mandates and programmes of implementing public bodies - d.
-Mobilise non-state capacity to deliver additional EPWP work opportunities - e.
-Provide technical support to implementing bodies - f.
-Introduce tailor made EPWP incentives for different spheres and sectors: - i.
-A wage subsidy provided to volunteers in non-government organisations (NGOs) who already create work for poor communities and had programmes/ projects that were primarily funded, but whose labour force and service delivery could be expanded in terms of size, reach and coverage if given a wage subsidy. - ii.
-An expansion incentive provided to performing public bodies that have the potential to immediately expand their EPWP programmes/ projects and create more work, including: - An earmarked budget allocation to national government departments in the Environment and Culture Sector (E&Cs) to expand their programmes/ projects in line with agreed labour intensity minimum and cost per job targets; - Through the schedule 5 Social Sector EPWP Integrated Grant to provincial Social Sector departments to expand their early childhood development (ECD) and home community based care (HCBC) programmes delivered through NGOs in line with an agreed business plan and set service standards; - Through the schedule 5 EPWP Integrated Grant to provincial infrastructure and E&Cs departments to expand their labour intensive EPWP projects; - Through the schedule 6 EPWP Integrated Grant to municipalities to expand their labour intensive EPWP projects in any sector in line with an agreed EPWP project list.
+Significantly expanded the number of temporary work opportunities created as well as increase the duration of these work opportunities offered to provide increased income to the poor and unemployed.
+Hence, the primary output of the programme had been defined as the number of full time equivalent jobs (FTEs) created. - b.
+Located clear political and administrative accountability for EPWP targets across all spheres of government and formally mobilising all spheres of government and public bodies to take ownership of, and contributed to the EPWP targets through the signing of intergovernmental protocols or agreements. - c.
+Mainstreamed EPWP criteria and outputs with the core mandates and programmes of implementing public bodies - d.
+Mobilised non-state capacity to deliver additional EPWP work opportunities - e.
+Provided technical support to implementing bodies - f.
+Introduced tailor made EPWP incentives for different spheres and sectors: - A wage subsidy provided to volunteers in non-government organisations (NGOs) who already create work for poor communities and had programmes/ projects that were primarily funded, but whose labour force and service delivery could be expanded in terms of size, reach and coverage if given a wage subsidy. - ii.
+An expansion incentive provided to performing public bodies that have the potential to immediately expand their EPWP programmes/ projects and create more work, including: - An earmarked budget allocation to national government departments in the Environment and Culture Sector (E&Cs) to expand their programmes/ projects in line with agreed labour intensity minimum and cost per job targets; - Through the schedule 5 Social Sector EPWP Integrated Grant to provincial Social Sector departments to expand their early childhood development (ECD) and home community based care (HCBC) programmes delivered through NGOs in line with an agreed business plan and set service standards; - Through the schedule 5 EPWP Integrated Grant to provincial infrastructure and E&Cs departments to expand their labour intensive EPWP projects; - Through the schedule 5b EPWP Integrated Grant to municipalities to expand their labour intensive EPWP projects in any sector in line with an agreed EPWP project list. - Phase III of the Expanded Public Works Programme is being implemented over the 20014/15 2018/19 financial years with the aim of creating 6 million work opportunities by the end of the period.